vecin2/em_automation/README.md

 Remember to source pipenv to source all the python libs: . bin/activate Source as well the local file "set_env_vars.sh" which is a work around to fix an issue importing modules.

-The application be executing by running: python sql_gen.py Test can run with pytest: pytest sql_gent/test
+The application be executing by running: `python .` from project top folder Test can run with pytest: py.test from the project top folder

+#Introductions
+Standarize sql scripts including formatting a redability Iterative improvement of templates towards a minimal enter of data

+# Distribution
+Three steps:
+- update the setup.py file, change version name, new dependencies, etc.
+- From the project root, run `python3 setup.py sdits bdist_wheel` to create the wheel file within `/dist/`
+- Run `twine upload --repository-url https://test.pypi.org/legacy/ dist/*` to upload to pypi test.

 # User installation
 https://test.pypi.org/project/sql-gen/